wiris/html-integrations/CODE_OF_CONDUCT.md

 Every individual asked to stop any kind of harassment is expected to comply immediately.

 We encourage to report any harassment suffered.

-## Reporting

-If you are the subject of harassment, notice that someone else is being harassed, or have any other concerns, please contact us by email ____________@wiris.com as soon as possible.
-All reports will be handled with discretion.
-In your report please include:

-* Your contact information.
-* Names (real, nicknames, or pseudonyms) of any individuals involved.
-If there are additional witnesses, please include them as well.
-Your account of what occurred, and if you believe the incident is ongoing.
-If there is a publicly available record (e.g. a mailing list archive or a public IRC logger), please include a link.
-* Any additional information that may be helpful.

-After filing a report, a representative will contact you personally.
-If the person who is harassing you is part of the response team, they will recuse themselves from handling your incident.
-A representative will then review the incident, follow up with any additional questions, and make a decision as to how to respond.
-We will respect confidentiality requests for the purpose of protecting victims of abuse.